Europe's Political Economy

 Against this background, the EPC’s project ‘Completing the Single European Labour Market’ aims to look at how labour mobility should function so that Europe can make full use of its single market and play a leading role in ‘the war for talents’.
 Visionary and ambitious, the project team seeks to identify what should be done at each policy level and the role of each stakeholder, be it the EU, national authorities, employment agencies or the workers themselves.
 The goal is to make concrete policy recommendations for overcoming the remaining barriers to EU mobility and identifying the policy areas where Europe can move forward.

 To this end, the project will be structured along four main axes:

 - a mapping exercise of mobility trends in Europe;

 - an analysis of costs and benefits of mobility;

 - the identification of specific areas of focus; and

 A series of workshops will be organised to discuss salient issues and identify relevant proposals for next steps, and a publication presenting the key findings of the project will be published in early 2013.
 The project is supported by ManpowerGroup and involves a wide range of organisations, such as DG Employment and Social Affairs from the European Commission and Eurofound.

-This project is coordinated by Claire Dhéret, Policy Analyst.
+This project is coordinated by Claire Dhéret, Senior Policy Analyst.